Islem-Chammakhi/data-engineering-project/README.md

 - **MinIO** (S3-compatible, local with Docker)

 Used to store:
-- raw JSON / CSV / logs
+- Raw JSON / CSV / logs
-- cleaned or enriched intermediate files
+- Cleaned or enriched intermediate files

 ### 4. Orchestration
 - **Prefect** or **Airflow**